 Step 5 – Know How to Handle Objections

 Most objections stem from some sort of fear.
 The biggest objection that is typically raised is about money, but the objection is not usually about the money itself.
 Normally the objection stems from them not seeing the value in your offer.
-This means that you need to speak to them more about how your offer is going to benefit them.
-There are many different objections that can and will be cited, but if you can dig down and find the root of the objection, then you can address it.
-This is definitely something that you will want to practice.
+This means you need to speak to them more about how your offer will benefit them.
+There are many objections that can and will be cited, but if you can dig down and find the root of the objection, then you can address it.
+This is definitely something you will want to practice.
 When you practice overcoming objections, you’ll be able to handle them without sounding pushy or desperate.
 Practicing your sales script and how to overcome objections will increase your confidence and decrease the ick.

 Step 6 – Don’t Decide the Outcome for Your Client

 When a potential client is sharing their struggles, stories, and fears, don’t do them the disservice of not sharing your services.
 Tell them what you can offer, tell them about the value you can provide.
-If you are a good fit, then the client may be able to come up with the money or the time, to make the relationship work.
+If you are a good fit, then the client may come up with the money or the time, to make the relationship work.
 You do not have the right to decide for them on whether they should act at that moment.
 If the answer is a no, it’s a no, but give them the chance to make the choice.

 Step 7 – Show Up

 When you get on that call or you send that email, show up full energy and prepared.
-Before you get on the call, do your pre-work, review the questionnaire that they should have completed when they booked the call with you.
-Be present in that call, give them your full attention, and provide them with everything that they need to realize the value and benefit that you can provide to them and for their business.
+Before you get on the call, do your pre-work, review the questionnaire they should have completed when they booked the call with you.
+Be present in that call, give them your full attention, and provide them with everything they need to realize the value and benefit you can provide to them and for their business.
 Do NOT show up half-assed and unprepared.
 Do not waste their time and yours by not being prepared for them.